DATA-606-2023-FALL-THURSDAY/Korumilli_SaiManasa/Docs/proposal.md

 1. To Analyse the trends in overall crime rates during the decade. <br>

-2. To develop a predictive model to forecast future crimes taking all the factors into consideration.
+2. To develop a predictive model to forecast the weapon used in the future crimes taking relevant factors into consideration.

 # Research Questions